Topographic Constraints Shape Brain-Like Component Structure in Auditory Models: Methods

+To encourage smoothness in the cortical sheet $C^{h \times w \times d}$, we apply a blurring operation that removes high-frequency variations.
+We compute a blurred version $C'$ of the cortical sheet using a downsampling factor $\phi_h = \phi_w = 3$ followed by upsampling:

+The \textit{TopoLoss} is then defined as the negative mean cosine similarity between the original and blurred cortical maps:

+This encourages neurons with similar functions to be spatially clustered, enhancing topographic organization.
+Finally, we integrate the \textit{TopoLoss} with the primary task loss $\mathcal{L}_{\text{training}}$ as:

+where $\tau$ is a scaling coefficient controlling the influence of topographic regularization.
+Higher values of $\tau$ encourage stronger topographic organization.

-\subsection{\toponames architecture and training}
+\subsubsection{\toponames architecture and training.}

-\textbf{Architectures.} Our models are based on two state-of-the-art auditory neural network backbones: CochResNet50 and the Audio Spectrogram Transformer (AST).
-We specifically selected these two complementary architectures because they were shown to be the most accurate models of human auditory cortex responses \citep{tuckute_many_2023}.
+Our topographic models were derived from the popular auditory neural network CochResNet50.
+We selected this architecture because it was the most accurate model of human auditory cortex responses \citep{tuckute_many_2023}.
 CochResNet50 adapts the standard ResNet50 backbone \citep{he_deep_2015} to operate on time–frequency cochleagrams using 2D convolutions.
 The input to the model is a single-channel cochleagram of shape $(1, 211, 390)$, representing 211 frequency bins across 390 time steps.

-AST, in contrast, leverages a transformer-based architecture to model audio spectrograms through non-overlapping patches and global self-attention \citep{gong2021astaudiospectrogramtransformer}.
-In our adaptation, AST also operates on cochleagram, ensuring architectural differences rather than input representation drive performance differences.
-All models were trained on 4$\times$H200 NVIDIA GPUs using identical multi-task objectives (see next section), ensuring a fair comparison across architectures.
+The topographic loss was applied to the second convolutional layer within each residual block, promoting spatial smoothness and topographic organization across successive hierarchical stages of the network (n total = 16 layers).
+All models were trained on 4$\times$H200 NVIDIA GPUs using identical multi-task objectives (see next section) and hyper-parameters, ensuring a fair comparison across architectures.
+All hyper-parameters used in pre-training and linear probing of \toponames are in \cref{tab:hyperparameter}

-\textbf{Training objective.} All \toponames models were trained on the Word-Speaker-Noise dataset \citep{feather2019metamers}, which supports multi-task learning for (1) word recognition, (2) speaker identification, and (3) background noise classification.
+\textbf{Training objective.} All models were trained on the Word-Speaker-Noise dataset \citep{feather2019metamers}, which supports multi-task learning for (1) word recognition, (2) speaker identification, and (3) background noise classification.
 The dataset includes 230,356 speech clips across 793 word classes and 432 speaker identities, with class sampling designed to reduce overlap (no more than 25\% samples from any one word-speaker pair).
 Background audio was drawn from 718,625 curated AudioSet clips consisting of human and animal sounds, various musical clips, and environmental sounds to ensure diverse and high-quality noise.
+Model training sounds included speech-only, noise-only, and speech+noise mixtures, with augmentations such as random cropping, RMS normalization, and variable SNR mixing ($-10\,\mathrm{dB}$ to $+10\,\mathrm{dB}$).